SAFCSP-Team/employee-database-project/README.md

 - Create a function `add_employee` that takes the **database**(dictionary) and employee details **(employee ID, employee name , employee salary, employee position)** as parameters.
 - The **default position** is Trainee.
 - The employee `name` and `position` should be **converted to a title case** and the salary should be an absolute value.
-- The function should add the employee to the database using the **employee ID** as the key and store a tuple containing employee information **(employee name, employee position, employee salary ) as value**.
+- The function should add the employee to the database using the **employee ID** as the key and store a tuple containing employee information **(employee name, employee salary, employee position ) as value**.
 Print a confirmation message and return the database.

 **Removing an Employee**
 - Create a function `remove_employee` that takes the **database**(dictionary) and the **employee ID** as parameters.